|

 AS6, AS7, AS8, AS9, AS10, AS11

 Description: Ventral cord motor neurons, born postembryonically.
 Innervate dorsal muscles, no ventral counterpart, similar to VAn but receive additional synaptic input from AVB.
 Note that unlike AS1-10, the commissure of AS11 originates from the posterior process.
-All AS commissures to DC run from the right side of the body.
+All AS commissures to the dorsal cord occur on the right side of the body.
 Hermaphrodites and males exhibit some differences in ASn connectivity.
+Also, in males, the AS11 cell body lies posterior to the male-specific CP9 neuron, which defines the anterior boundary of the male preanal

 |